 A transfer is the appointment of an employee to a new position.
+Employees who are transferred are subject to a probationary period. -See Section 2.2 a.
+Probationary Appointment for details.

 When a job vacancy is announced, any City employee may apply to transfer to the position.
 All qualified applicants will be considered although no City employee is ensured of selection.
 If the employee successfully applies for transfer during his/her original probationary period, the employee shall undergo a new and separate probationary period in the position to which he/she is transferred.
-Any proposed changes in pay must be effective the first day a City established pay period.
+Any proposed changes in pay must be effective the first day of a City established pay period.